beamline description

 High Pressure Support Facilities

-A Zeiss (Discovery V20) microscope is available for the DAC loading.
+Two Zeiss (Discovery V20) microscopes are available for the DAC loading.
 For the gasket hole drilling a Boehler microDriller (Almax easyLab) is available.
 A PACE5000 membrane pressure controller (max.
-He pressure 150 bar) is available with a quick fit connector for membrane driven DACs.
-A BETSA PRL set up is fixed to the experimental table for monitoring the pressure through ruby fluorescence. |
+He pressure 150 bar) is available with quick fit connector and/or screw-nut connector for 1/16" capillary for membrane driven DACs.
+A BETSA PRL set up is fixed to the experimental table for monitoring the pressure through ruby and/or Sm:SrB4O7 fluorescence. |

 Beamline optics layout